-The first traces of man in the area around Trier date from the early Neolithic period.
-But the city truly flourished under the Romans under Julius Caesar in 58 to 50 BC.
-In 16 BC the Romans founded the city of Augusta Treverorum which became the foundation of modern Trier.
-It was the favored residence of several Roman emperors and was even called "Roma Secunda", the second Rome.
+The first traces of humans in the region around Trier date back to the early Neolithic period.
+It wasn't until 16 BC, though, when the Romans founded the city of Augusta Treverorum, which became the foundation of modern Trier.
+Called Roma Secunda, the second Rome, it was the favored residence of several Roman emperors.

 A mint was established, along with a stadium and amphitheater.
-The massive city wall built in A.D.
-180 sought to protect it, but like most great cities, it swelled and fell many times.
-In the 5th century, Trier was under Frankish rule and becoming increasingly Catholic.
-This was foiled by the Vikings who conquored the city and destroyed many of the churches and abbey, ending this period of history.
+The massive city wall built in AD 180 sought to protect it, but like most great cities, it fell and was rebuilt many times.
+In the 5th century, Trier was under Frankish rule and becoming increasingly Catholic; when the Vikings conquered the city in 882 and destroyed many of the churches and abbey, this period in history came to an end.